 - Iguazú Eco Fee: this is a mandatory tax that you have to pay once you get to your hotel in Iguazú.
 It’s about $5 USD per guest, per night, and it varies according to your hotel category.
 Only cash is accepted.Not Included.

 How do we work ?

 In our packet, you will travel all by yourself.
-South America planet take care of you; we reserve all your hotels transfers and transport.
+Sap Holidays take care of you; we reserve all your hotels transfers and transport.
 When you arrive in Peru you will get a personal briefing in your first hotel + information and the vouchers, buses and excursions.
 You will do excursions in International groups or private with English speaking guides.

 We will arrange your transfers, like this, you will travel around by yourself but without worries.
 If there are any problems, you can always find support by contacting our office in Cusco or Lima!